Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Now, we have covered the most important aspects of designing an ETF portfolio.
 Thus, we can finally go over the details of the ETFs.

-Now, keep in mind that this is only an example, which only reflects my way of investing.
+Now, remember that this is only an example, which only reflects my way of investing.
 Therefore, this portfolio may not be the best ETF Portfolio for Switzerland for everybody.
 And remember that I am not a personal advisor and that you should still do your research and not merely copy what I am doing.

 Here is what I consider to be the best ETF Portfolio for Switzerland: